rdicosmo/updateswh/README.md

 one difference: for FireFox a manifest.json version 2 is provided, but for Google Chrome one needs to create a package using the version 3 format provided in manifest-v3.json.
+The toplevel Makefile takes care of the appropriate reshuffling at package creation time.